-All gains and losses related to discontinued operations are shown separately in the profit and loss account, on the line "Post-tax gain/loss on discontinued operations and assets held for sale".
+All gains and losses related to discontinued operations are shown separately in the income statement, on the line "Post-tax gain/loss on discontinued operations and assets held for sale".
 This line includes the post-tax profits or losses of discontinued operations, the post-tax gain or loss arising from revaluation at fair value less costs to sell, and the post-tax gain or loss on disposal of the operation.